Paolo Scaroni: Honours

 In 2004, Scaroni was decorated as Cavaliere del Lavoro.
 In November 2007 Scaroni was decorated as a member of the Légion d'honneur.

 Tangentopoli

-In his career Paolo Scaroni has been involved in a few judicial proceedings.
-As part of the massive "Tangentopoli" scandal that brought down Italy's post-war political parties, in 1996, Scaroni was sentenced to one year and four months in prison (below the limit of execution of the sentence), and the offence was finally declared extinct by Milan tribunal in 2001.
+In his career Scaroni has been involved in a few judicial proceedings.
+As part of the massive "Tangentopoli" scandal that brought down Italy's post-war political parties, in 1996, he was sentenced to one year and four months in prison (below the limit of execution of the sentence), and the offence was finally declared extinct by Milan tribunal in 2001.

-Subsequently, in his roles as CEO of ENEL and ENI, he was involved in three judicial investigations (ENEL Porto Tolle, ENI/Saipem Algeria, ENI/Shell Nigeria) but, on those, he was definitively acquainted in 2017, 2020, and 2022 respectively.
+Subsequently, in his roles as CEO of ENEL and ENI, Scaroni was involved in three judicial investigations (ENEL Porto Tolle, ENI/Saipem Algeria, ENI/Shell Nigeria) but, on those, he was definitively acquainted in 2017, 2020, and 2022 respectively.